 We cannot tolerate that here in the United States of America.

-We've seen these plans literally bring states and cities to their needs.
+And we have seen these plans literally bring states and cities to their knees.

 I plan to do everything I can to make sure that North Carolina is not one of those.

-All right, quick break more with the lieutenant governor, great state of North Carolina, Mark Robinson.
+All right, quick break more with the Lieutenant Governor of Great State of North Carolina, Mark Robinson.

 I think we're going to be hearing a lot more from Mark Robinson in the years ahead.